kbanner14/SuppS2_IrvineEtAl-ecosphere/README.md

 # README/MetadataS1

+__Disclaimer:__ this paper is currently under reveiw and being considered for publication.

 The _DataS1_ repository contains all functions (in _R_ directory), simulation results (in _RData_) and a \textsf{R} script file for excecuting simulations and recreating results presented in _Appendix-S2.R_.

 #### _R_ folder